What is body polish and what is it used for?

 Body polish for sensitive and/or dry skin

 If you have dry, sensitive skin, a body polish can be great for removing dry, flaky skin cells.
 Our bodies naturally shed dead skin, but the regular use of a gentle exfoliant can help to keep skin softer and help with better moisture retention.

 There are lots of exfoliants to choose from when it comes to choosing a body polish.
 Fine ground pumice, poppy seeds, luffa powder, and chopped or colloidal oats are amazing, but for dry, sensitive skin, sugar, salt, and coffee grounds seem to be the least irritating.

 At Sweet Surrender, our products are formulated with your sensitive skin in mind, so all ingredients selected have been chosen for their ability to gently cleanse and soothe without irritation.

 Exfoliating body polishes by Sweet Surrender are made with whipped soap as the base.
 They’re not formulated to necessarily bubble and foam (but they just might), but rather to create a rich, creamy spa-like treatment that gently cleanses as you buff and slough away dead, dry skin, and rinse away clean leaving you with smooth, baby-soft skin, not a clumpy, greasy mess you have to clean up later.

 Do you exfoliate?
 What’s your favorite way to exfoliate?
 Let me know in the comments below.

-Also, if you’d like to try an Exfoliating Body Polish by Sweet Surrender, be sure and join my mailing list to get 15% off your first order!
+Also, if you’d like to try an Exfoliating Body Polish by Sweet Surrender, be sure and join the VIP community to receive exclusive offers!